CartoDB/cartodb/doc/API.md

 #### sublayer.set(_layerDefinition_)

 Sets sublayer parameters.
 Useful when more than one parameter needs to be changed.
-See setSQL and setCartoCSS

 ##### Arguments